-The Deaconessess

-The trustees
+The Trustees

 ARTICLE VIII = AMENDMENTS

 This constitution may be amended by a two-thirds vote of the members 18 years of age and over, present and voting at an Annual Meeting.
 The amendment shall have been published in Church Life and /or Sunday program at least 30 days prior to the Annual Meeting, at which action would be expected.
 Notice of the meeting shall also be read to the Congregation on a Sunday between the publication date and the Annual Meeting.